FP-Leo/Wazuh-Log-Monitoring/docs/modules.md

 ---

 ### `logger.py`
-This module provides a custom logging utility for RINT projects.
+This module provides a custom logging utility.
 It allows writing structured log entries with controlled verbosity and thread-safe access to log files.

 **Classes:**